Svetasv logo

 19 People will flee to caves in the rocks and to holes in the ground from the fearful presence of the Lord and the splendor of his majesty, when he rises to shake the earth.

-After Christ returns in glory at the start of the Final Tribulation, the wicked, who are not raptured out, will see the power and splendour of God and they will try to hide from his terrifying wrath (see also Rev 6:15-17).
+During the Final Tribulation, the wicked will see the power and splendour of God and they will try to escape his terrifying wrath (see also Rev 6:15-17). ( This subunit is similar to the corresponding subunit A1 above, but provides a little additional information.)

 Chapter 2 20 In that day people will throw away to the moles and bats their idols of silver and idols of gold, which they made to worship.

-People will stop worshipping pagan gods, for at this time, the demon gods lose all their power (Rev. 6:13-14) and God alone is exalted.
-The idolaters will discard their idols in the rubbish heaps ("to the moles and bats" - both moles and bats inhabit ruins), indicating the contempt they now have for the gods they had worshipped.
+A portion of the wicked will turn to God and stop worshipping pagan gods.
+These former idolaters will discard their idols in rubbish heaps ("to the moles and bats" - both moles and bats inhabit ruins), indicating the contempt they now have for the gods they had once worshipped.

 Chapter 2 21 They will flee to caverns in the rocks and to the overhanging crags from the fearful presence of the Lord and the splendor of his majesty, when he rises to shake the earth.

-After Christ returns in glory at the start of the Final Tribulation, the wicked, who are not raptured out, will see the power and splendour of God and they will try to hide from His terrifying presence as He unleashes the Final Tribulation on the earth (see also Rev 6:15-17).
+The wicked, those who are not raptured out, will see the power and splendour of God, and they will try to escape His terrifying anger as He unleashes the Final Tribulation on the earth (see also Rev 6:15-17).

 Chapter 4 1 In that day seven women will take hold of one man and say, “We will eat our own food and provide our own clothes; only let us be called by your name.
 Take away our disgrace!”